Write Your Novel in 12 Weeks!

 Assignment: 5,000 words

 Using the barest bones of the Save the Cat beat sheet, we’ll begin to think about the prospective beginnings and endings of our novels, and what they have to do with one another.
-This will serve as a very malleable outline to keep our draft on-track.
+We’ll also consider what twists and turns are possible between those two points.

 Assignment: Write 5,000 words